FAQ's about Stewardship

 Administrative Staff and Expenses:

 (Parish Administrator, Bookkeeper, and Sexton part-time salaries.
 Postage, telephone, computers, printing, supplies, etc.)

 (Primarily property and liability insurance, utilities, and building supplies)

 Work Beyond the Parish:

-(Diocesan Assessment, Designated Giving, and various local causes)
+(Diocesan Assessment, Designated Giving, such as Episcopal Ministries)

 Does my pledge support Christian Service

 Yes.
 In addition to our Outreach ministries, St. John’s provides space and other resources to various groups such as AA, Good Dog, Brooklyn Conservatory of Music, Concerts on the Slope.
 Annual grants are made from the budget to Episcopal Charities.
 Finally, a portion of your pledge goes to the Diocese for support of our sister parishes and for national Christian service.